-(d) Cash and cash equivalents
+(e) Cash and cash equivalents

-Cash and cash equivalents comprise of cash at bank, cash in hand and short term highly liquid deposits with an original maturity of three months or less, which are available to the Group without any restrictions.
+Cash and cash equivalents comprise of cash at bank, cash in investment account, cash in hand and short-term highly liquid deposits with an original maturity of three months or less, which are available to the Group without any restrictions.

-Cash and cash equivalents are carried at amortised cost in the consolidated statement of financial position.
+Cash and cash equivalents are measured at amortised cost in the consolidated statement of financial position.

-(e) Property and equipment
+(f) Property and equipment